 Practice Grounding Yourself

 Once you start to embrace authenticity within yourself, you may notice that your emotions seem larger than life.
-This is a normal reaction after trauma denial- it can seem like you’ve opened the floodgates!
+This is a normal reaction after trauma denial- as your awareness expands, it can seem like you’ve opened the floodgates!

 The following grounding techniques can be valuable to help you cope: